mantidproject/mantid/dev-docs/source/MVPTutorial/Matplotlib.rst

 view.

 This view will exist alongside with the view from the exercise.
 So we will need to call it something different, such as PlotView.
+The python file will be named `plot_view.py` for the rest of this tutorial.

 The view has the following imports: